chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/schema/schema-basics.md

 **`K.EMBEDDING`** (`#embedding`) stores dense vector embeddings with Vector Index enabled, sourcing from `K.DOCUMENT`.
 This enables semantic similarity search.

 {% Note type="info" %}
 Use `K.DOCUMENT` and `K.EMBEDDING` in your code (they correspond to internal keys `#document` and `#embedding`).
+In Go, use the constants `chroma.DocumentKey` and `chroma.EmbeddingKey`.
 These special keys are automatically configured and cannot be manually modified.
 See the [Search API field reference](../search-api/pagination-selection#available-fields) for more details.
 {% /Note %}

 ### Example: Using Defaults